Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cooling 3.6 Comfortable for most sessions, but warmer during long, still lounging
+Cooling 3.6 Fine for typical use, but warmer on long, still sits

-Comfort 4.4 Inviting seat feel with enough back support to avoid a full slump
+Comfort 4.4 Soft seat with enough back support to avoid a full slump

-Durability 4.4 Stable under heavier use and frequent shifting; holds shape with upkeep
+Durability 4.4 Stable under heavier use and frequent shifting

-Overall 4.1 Best for classic-style buyers who want real lounge comfort and don’t mind upkeep
+Overall 4.1 Best for classic-style buyers who want comfort and can handle upkeep

 How to Choose the Pottery Barn Pearce Roll Arm Sofa?